johnyerhot/Scaling-the-every-day-Rails-app/intro/01_slide.md

 * decent dev
 * not much a sysadmin/ops
 * "successful" app
-* VPS is starting to not work so well
+* solo VPS is starting to not work so well

 !SLIDE